Johannes11833/KIT-Ilias-Downloader/README.md

 - `ILIAS_DOWNLOADER_UPLOAD_TIMES` : The time of the day at which we want to upload.
 You can also specify multiple times for example : `00:00 09:00` for automatic syncs at 0 and 9 o'clock.

+- `WEBCAL_URL` : A URL to a web calender.
+Will schedule an upload 5 minutes ahead of each event

 ## Acknowledgements

 - [KIT-ILIAS-downloader](https://github.com/FliegendeWurst/KIT-ILIAS-downloader): Does all the heavy lifting to download